ErikKarlen/primer-coin-game-python/README.md

 Go to https://www.python.org/ for instruction how to install Python on your machine.
 Use pip to install the package, e.g.:
 ```
-# python3 -m pip install --upgrade primer-coin-game
+# python -m pip install --upgrade primer-coin-game
 ```

-Another way to install it is by manually cloning the repo and you should be able to run it.
+Another way to install it is by manually cloning the repo.
 To clone you can use:
 ```
 # git clone https://github.com/ErikKarlen/primer-coin-game-python.git
 ```